drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.core/00.libraries-and-dependencies/03.state-machine/docs.md

     category: docs
 ---

-See Also: [module on drupal.org]
+See Also: [State machine module on drupal.org]

-Provides code-driven workflow functionality.
+The State Machine module provides code-driven workflow functionality.

 A workflow is a set of states and transitions that an entity goes through during its lifecycle.
 A transition represents a one-way link between two states and has its